Laverlin/Yet-Another-Sailing-App/README.md

 - Laps view

 In **Cruise** mode you can see at one glance actual speed, bearing, max speed and avg speed for last 10 seconds.
 Also there is a set of helpful indicators, like GPS status, recording status and actual speed vs avg speed, which is very useful for sail trimming.
+Moving average of bearing for last 10 sec. could be helpful in long distance cruise.

 In **Race Timer** mode you can see remaining seconds till start, actual time and speed.
 You can also adjust countdown timer by one sec up and down and down to next minute.